All about the cheetah: fun facts, why cheetahs are facing extinction and how you can help

 Secondly, because cheetahs are often chased off their prey, they are responsible for feeding other animals, like lions, hyenas, and vultures.
 Other predators, and even scavengers might be required to hunt more frequently if cheetahs weren’t around.

-- Donate to organisations like the GVI Trust or the Cheetah Conservation Fund.
-When donating to the GVI Trust make sure to request that your funds go towards our wildlife conservation efforts in South Africa.
+2) Donate to organisations like the GVI Trust or the Cheetah Conservation Fund.
+When donating to the GVI Trust, make sure to request that your funds go toward our wildlife conservation efforts in South Africa.

-- Join our new cheetah research project in Limpopo, South Africa.
+3) Join our cheetah research project in Limpopo, South Africa.

 Learning more about how often cheetahs hunt and how much of the kill they actually consume helps park managers learn more about investing in cheetah conservation.

 Richard then started to observe the cheetahs and track how many times they secure a kill as well as how much they actually eat before abandoning it.
-Informally known as the cheetah kill utilisation study, the project is now at a point where we can start inviting volunteers to contribute to the data collection necessary for coming to a significant finding.
+Informally known as the cheetah kill utilisation study, the project now accepts volunteers to contribute to the data collection necessary for reaching a significant finding.

 - Cape Coast